 Check out this: Adobe PDF alfternative

-If users see the error message in any of the earlier in this section apps or programs, it is recommended that they take the easy actions outlined below to resolve the class not registered problem:
+Suppose users see the error message in any of the earlier in this section apps or programs.
+In that case, it is recommended that they take the easy actions outlined below to resolve the class not registered problem:

 Troubleshooting Methods to Fix Explorer.exe Error Message

 With the evolution of technology in recent years, it is no longer necessary to visit a computer repair shop to have the problem resolved for every error code you encounter.
 Internet and computer fans, engineers, and others have supplied a wealth of knowledge on dealing with mistakes at home.

 First Method – Disable iCloud Through Task Manager

 Reports have stated that having iCloud running in the background while trying to open other apps caused the “Explorer exe Class not Registered” to occur.
 To avoid this, follow these steps to disable iCloud from automatically launching on your system and disabling iCloud from running in the background.